MisterEmm/RabbitPi/README.md

 It's a Raspberry Pi digital assistant, building on the IoT heritage of the Nabaztag, Nabaztag:Tag and Karotz smart rabbits that have now been obsolete for several years.

 The code shown is in a "working" state but neads tidying up, a work in progress.
 I'm conscious that loops need to be added, along with more comments, and a better structure for holding the various credentials in separate files.
 It also needs additions to make it exit more elegantly in case of problems, and the gmail side would benefit from some encryption.
 Still it functions surprisingly well on a Pi 3 as a proof of concept and I was reluctant to tinker with it too much while it was working!
-I also plan to add in more functions to make the rabbit "dance" and so that a random confirmation from a list is read out when a selfie is tweeted.
+I also plan to add in more features to make the rabbit "dance" and so that a random confirmation from a list is read out when a selfie is tweeted.

 The files included are as follows: